logo

 Morning Consult Logo

-• Republicans hold advantages over Democrats on trust to handle immigration and national security.
+• Republicans hold an advantage over Democrats on trust to handle immigration, national security, foreign policy and the national debt.

 • Voters are more likely to trust Democrats to handle Medicare and Social Security, LGBTQ+ rights, abortion and health care.

-• Voters are closely divided over whom they trust to handle the economy, taxes, trade, the national debt, energy and foreign policy.
+• Voters are closely divided over whom they trust to handle the economy, taxes, trade and energy.

 News